t-d-k/LibreCrypt/docs/FAQ.md

 Although Microsoft Windows does come with filesystem drivers for FAT/FAT32/NTFS, it does not (natively) support other filesystems such as ext2.

-ext2fsd has been succesfully used in conjuction with DoxBox to open ext2 and ext3 volumes in Windows.
+(Ext2Fsd)[http://www.ext2fsd.com/?page_id=2] has been successfully used in conjunction with DoxBox to open ext2 and ext3 volumes in Windows.
 It should also work with ext4, however there have been no reports of this yet.

 * * *